 If you think you’ve been scammed, or think you’re about to be, ask yourself:

 Although scammers rely on you feeling stressed and rushed, please keep in mind there is always time to pause, evaluate the scenario, or ask someone for help.
-If you aren’t sure, but something seems off, give us a call at (415) 538-3333!
-Our attorneys are here to help.
-And there’s never a fee.
-Ever.
+If you aren’t sure, but something seems off, give us a call at (415) 538-3333, our attorneys are here to help free of charge.

 Report Elder Fraud